GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

 In addition to the signs, there is an issue with the border edges as well for which the edge difference is undefined because they only have one cell neighbor.
-For the the pseudo-laplacian, the edge difference for border edges is considered zero.
+For the pseudo-laplacian, the edge difference for border edges is considered zero.
 You can achieve this in the calculations by zeroing out the weights for the border edges in the edge weight table.

 +++